manujoz/mjo-litui/docs/mjo-avatar.md

 -   Image loading errors automatically trigger fallback to custom fallback icon or name initials
 -   The `bordered` property adjusts internal sizing to account for border width
 -   Border colors follow the semantic color system
--   When `clickable` is true, the avatar shows visual feedback on click and dispatches `avatar-click` events
+-   When `clickable` is true, the avatar shows visual feedback on click and dispatches `mjo-avatar-click` events
 -   Disabled avatars cannot be clicked even if `clickable` is true

 ## Slots